Aliases for CSRP3 Gene

 GeneCards Summary for CSRP3 Gene

-CSRP3 (Cysteine And Glycine-Rich Protein 3 (Cardiac LIM Protein)) is a Protein Coding gene.
-Diseases associated with CSRP3 include csrp3-related dilated cardiomyopathy and csrp3-related familial hypertrophic cardiomyopathy.
-Among its related pathways are IL6-mediated signaling events.
+CSRP3 (Cysteine And Glycine Rich Protein 3) is a Protein Coding gene.
+Diseases associated with CSRP3 include cardiomyopathy, hypertrophic, 12 and cardiomyopathy, dilated, 1m.
+Among its related pathways are IL6-mediated signaling events and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include structural constituent of muscle and telethonin binding.
-An important paralog of this gene is CSRP1.
+An important paralog of this gene is CRIP2.

 UniProtKB/Swiss-Prot for CSRP3 Gene

 Positive regulator of myogenesis.
 Plays a crucial and specific role in the organization of cytosolic structures in cardiomyocytes.
 Could play a role in mechanical stretch sensing.
 May be a scaffold protein that promotes the assembly of interacting proteins at Z-line structures.
 It is essential for calcineurin anchorage to the Z line.
 Required for stress-induced calcineurin-NFAT activation (By similarity).